 There are several ways to make defendants sympathetic.
 The so-called “nerd defense” is a good example.
 Jurors have a more positive view of defendants who wear glasses, especially if the defendant is charged with a violent crime.
 In other cases, an attorney can cast the defendant as a good person who made a wrong choice and is apologetic.
 In a few cases, there is evidence that the police and/or prosecutor are trying to railroad the defendant.

 There’s still the matter of a hook.
 Frequently, legal defense is available, but it was not strong enough to merit dismissal.
 For example, the evidence in a murder case might be largely circumstantial.
 That proof is theoretically enough to support a conviction.
 But it might not be enough to sway skeptical jurors.

 Is a Bench Trial (Non-Jury Trial) Best?

 Judges are people too.
 So, emotional appeals sometimes work.
 But for the most part, judges are also relatively dispassionate.
-So, if you only have a legal defense, a bench trial might be best.
+So, a bench trial might be best if you only have a legal defense.
 That’s especially true if there was no pretrial dismissal hearing.
 If the judge has rejected the legal argument once, it’s doubtful that s/he will reverse course and embrace it.

 Speed is sometimes a consideration as well.
 It used to be that many defendants waited more than a year for a jury trial.
 Since the days of gathering large numbers of jurors for multiple trials are over, the wait times are even longer now.
-The wait time for a bench trial date might be a few months, or if the defendant is in jail, a few weeks.
+The wait time for a bench trial date might be a few months or a few weeks if the defendant is in jail.